adamjgnoel/AcCoRD/README.txt

 7. LICENSING
 ------------

-Main AcCoRD files are copyright 2016 by Adam Noel under the "BSD Simplified" license.
+Main AcCoRD files are copyright 2016 by Adam Noel under the "New BSD" license.
 For full details of licensing, including use of third-party code, please see LICENSE.txt

 8. CREDITS